xi/datahorror/content/guide.md

 -   Consider whether, and therefore how, you would like participants to confirm they have completed the game.
-If they complete it during the session they might just shout out, if they complete it afterwards, you could ask them to make a screenshot when they escape, with or without timestamp.
+If they complete it during the session they might just shout out, if they complete it afterwards, you could ask them to make a screenshot of the finished data management plan.
 -   Make plans to keep players busy after completing the game whilst they wait for the other teams to finish.
 For example, you could provide prompts for each team to discuss among themselves topics